RicRicci22/dncs-lab/README.md

 **Line 9-10-11:** Same as above, but with interfaces and ip's referring to the subnet C.
 **Line 12:** This command kills all docker containers if present, is useful if a user reload the VM more than once (specially if he has done some modify to the project).
 **Line 14:** This command runs a docker container using an apache web-server image [`httpd:2.4`].
 With this command line we create our web-server named SRwebserver, that listen for incoming requests on the port 8080.
-**Lines 16 to 29:** With this command we insert a simple html code in a file called `index.html`creating the file if not present, overwriting it if it already present.
+**Lines 16 to 29:** With the command echo we insert a simple html code in a file called `index.html`creating the file if not present, overwriting it if it is already present.
 This file is hosted in the right directory of our SRwebserver.

 ## switch.sh